Subscription.Read.All

 Grant Admin Consent

-This permission requires admin consent.
-Grant consent in the Azure portal.
+This delegated permission requires admin consent.